-Automatic exchange of information (AEOI)
+Automatic exchange of information

-AEOI is an international standard that governs how tax authorities in the participating countries exchange data relating to taxpayers’ cash and custody accounts.
+Automatic exchange of information (AEOI) is an international standard that governs how tax authorities in the participating countries exchange data relating to taxpayers’ cash and custody accounts.
 The goal is to ensure tax transparency between countries.
-The G20 and OECD member states, together with other key financial centres – over 100 countries and jurisdictions in total – have committed to implementing AEOI.
-The US, which has its own standard (FATCA), is the most significant exception.
+With the exception of the US, which uses its own standard (FATCA), the G20 and OECD member states as well as other key financial centres – over 100 countries and jurisdictions in total – have committed to implementing AEOI.
+The SBA keeps track of developments in the standard and lobbies for its practicable application.

 How AEOI works